 During braking, if you notice that the vehicle does not react as usual (that the braking distance has increased suddenly) it may be possible that there is a fault in the braking system.
-This is indicated by the warning lamp (1).
-Take the vehicle to a specialised workshop immediately and have the fault repaired.
-Drive at a moderate speed and be prepared to use more pressure on the brake pedal, and allow for longer stopping distances.
+This is indicated by the warning lamp \mathbb{O} .
+Take the vehicle to a Specialised workshop immediately and have the fault repaired.
+Drive at a moderate speed and be prepared to use more pressure on the brake pedal, and allow for longer braking distances.